saleor/saleor-dashboard/.changeset/kind-weeks-kiss.md

 "saleor-dashboard": patch
 ---

-Add e2e label to be not run on every commit
+Add label to run e2e on demand